burdettadam/indy-hipe/text/indy-docs-repo/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The most significant drawback to indy-docs is that it would require maintainers, contribution from the community, and consistent upkeep.
+The most significant drawback to indy-docs is that it would require maintainers, contributions from the community, and consistent upkeep.
 While centralized documentation will help eliminate a lot of time spent onboarding users, the offset of time required to maintain it may result in more time spent on documentation.
 Whether this time is well spent is determined by the value that this documentation provides the project.

 # Rationale and alternatives
 [alternatives]: #alternatives